varigence/docs/bimlflex/03-user-guide/03.07-bimlflex-deploy-artifacts/continuous-integration-and-delivery.md

 Please note that the feature options are case sensitive.

 Build servers would normally only require installation of the BimlStudio application for the automated build process.
 The generated artifacts would then be passed to a more static environment for the actual execution of the packages.
-Only installations where a person interacts with the application for metadata management would normally require the BimlFlex App or the BimlFlex Excel Add-in.
+Only installations where a person interacts with the application for metadata management would normally require the BimlFlex Applicationor the BimlFlex Excel Add-in.

 Note that running this will not spawn any dialogs nor give any feedback.
 Verify the installation through the installation logs in the `%temp%` folder or through the `Apps and Features` list.